Electrician Visa Sponsorship Jobs in Virginia

 Are there state-specific considerations for electricians seeking visa sponsorship in Virginia?

 Virginia requires electricians to hold a state license, and the Virginia Department of Professional and Occupational Regulation oversees licensing tiers from Tradesman to Master Electrician.
 Sponsored workers will need to meet these licensing requirements to legally perform electrical work in the state.
-Employers filing H-2B petitions must also meet Department of Labor prevailing wage requirements for the specific Virginia county where work is performed, which varies across the state.
+Employers filing H-2B visa petitions must also meet Department of Labor prevailing wage requirements for the specific Virginia county where work is performed, which varies across the state.

 What is the prevailing wage for sponsored electrician jobs in Virginia?